 Nuxia floribunda, the forest elder, is a small to medium-sized tree with a shapely, spreading crown.
 It commonly reaches heights around 3 m to 10 m, occasionally 25 m (SA Tree List No. 634).

 The Nuxia genus has been moved from the Loganiaceae family to Buddlejaceae and now to Stilbaceae.

-The bark is pale grey, may be smooth or rough and flaking, young branches angular and purplish with raised leaf scars.
-The leaves are opposite or in whorls of three, simple and tapering to the apex, with entire, wavy margins.
+The bark of N. floribunda is pale grey, smooth or rough and flaking, young branches angular and purplish with raised leaf scars.
+The leaves are opposite or in whorls of three, simple and tapering to their tips, with entire, wavy margins.

-The hard wood was used in wagon building in the past.
-The tree is a good garden subject with bees, insects and birds visiting in the flowering season.
-Leaves are browsed by livestock and game (Coates Palgrave, 2002; www.plantzafrica.com).
+The hard wood was in the past used in wagon building.
+The tree is a good garden subject, insects and birds visiting in the flowering season.
+Leaves are browsed by livestock and game (Coates Palgrave, 2002; www.plantzafrica.com; http://redlist.sanbi.org).